 The wavelength calibration is very accurate and changes only little with time or temperature.
 Therefore, most users won't ever need to recalibrate the wavelengths.
+The nonlinearity also hardly changes with time or temperature.

-The dark spectrum calibration depends on the temperature.
-If the temperature has changed considerably, a warning message is displayed recommending recalibration.
-However, if in doubt or if you need as little noise as possible, you can always easily recalibrate it because no calibration light source is required.
+The dark spectrum calibration depends significantly on the temperature and the exposure time.
+These dependencies is automatically taken into account and compensated, so in most case you don't need to worry about it.
+However, if in doubt or if you need as little noise as possible, you can always easily recalibrate the dark spectrum because no calibration light source is required.

 The calibration for the spectral sensitivity depends a lot on your optical fiber, your measurement probe and how the light is coupled into the spectrometer.
 During production of the Qmini spectrometer, we don't know what your optical setup is going to be.
-Therefore the factory calibration for the spectral sensitivity and especially the absolute intensity is not to be considered as a precise measurement, but rather as a first estimate.
+Therefore the factory calibration for the spectral sensitivity and especially the absolute intensity is not to be considered as a precise reference, but rather as a first estimate.
 If you require precise intensity measurements, you'll have to recalibrate the sensitivity of the whole system including fiber and probe.